 How do I fix a flat butt?

 For a long time, I was very insecure about my lower body.
-I had friends who had a perky, round butt and I was so jealous.
 I couldn’t figure out why my butt was flat no matter how many squats I would do everyday.
 After getting home from track, I would do as many air squats I could do until I felt like I was going to fall over.
 This barely did ANYTHING.
 I was so confused.
 But then, as I entered college and started to get really into weight-training, I was able to start to see some progress.
 Everything I had thought about getting a bigger butt was actually not true.
 It takes a lot of time, dedication, and heavy lifting, but it is so, so worth it.
 I put together these tips if you guys want to learn how to grow your lower body without having to make the same mistakes that I did.

 I also want to note that I am still working on growing my lower body, and I am in no way done.
 One thing I love so much about fitness is that it is always a competition with yourself to see what you can do, no one else.
 There is never an end-point to fitness…I am always setting new goals and making progress towards them, which is so exciting and motivating for me.